AmiJoba22/RateMD-Datapipe/README.md

 - **Timeline**
     - Week 1: Requirements Gathering and Data Understanding
         - Define busniess and functional requirements
-    - Week 2: Extract and clean data from MongoDB; begin ETL pipeline setup
+    - Week 2: Extract and clean data from MongoDB; begin ELT pipeline setup
         - Clean and trandform data for analysis
     - Week 3: Data Integration and Preparation
         - Load cleaned data into structured format.